modenaxe/dog-breed-classifier/README.md

 This project uses convolutional neural networks (**CNNs**) in Pytorch to classify images of humans and dogs.
 Humans are recognized using a face detector and dogs using a network pretrained on the [ImageNet dataset](http://www.image-net.org/).
 Finally the dogs are classified based on their breed and an output is return to the user.
+Humans can be classified as well, in case you want to know to which dog breed you look more similar!

 # Project submission
 This is a project for my deep-learning nanodegree at Udacity.